The Current

 Birthday Highlight:

-Paul Westerberg, best-known as the lead singer, guitarist and songwriter of The Replacements, is 61 today.
-The Replacements were formed here in Minneapolis in 1979, and are considered pioneers of alternative rock.
-The band officially broke up in 1991 and now Westerberg primarily focuses on solo work.
+Paul Westerberg, best-known as the lead singer, guitarist and songwriter of The Replacements, is 65 today.
+He was born on Dec.
+31, 1959, in Minneapolis.
+The Replacements were formed in Minneapolis in 1979, and are considered pioneers of alternative rock.
+The band officially broke up in 1991, reunited from 2012 to 2015, and now Westerberg primarily focuses on solo work.

 Today In: